 The first area in this section deals with indirect costs.
-The PUCO has an approved rate by its Cognizant Federal Agency (FMCSA) and applies that rate against eligible costs pursuant to the method described in the instructions provided in the ECVSP.
+The PUCO has an approved rate by it Cognizant Federal Agency (FMCSA) and applies that rate against eligible costs pursuant to the method described in the instructions provided in the ECVSP.

 Other costs are those that are not found in any other area of the budget.
 They are calculated by determining the number of items/units, that are eligible under the MCSAP, times the cost per unit.
-Once this number is determined the amount is allocated between the federal share, state share, and the MOE.
+Once this number is determined the amount is allocated between the federal and state share as well as the MOE.
+It is important to note that other items in this budget will be used to meet the state's MOE and will not be used for either the federal or state share.
+The table below summarizes all of the other costs being budgeted for in the CVSP.

-Other (Items N ot in Any Other Area)
+Other (Items N lot in Any Other Area)

 Fees

-CVSA Spring Attendance at the CVSA meeting allows the state to participate in committees, exchange information with other states, interact with FMCSA staff, and bring back information and training to enable Ohio's program to stay up-to-date and consistent with CVSA OOS criteria and Federal
+Attendance at the CVSA meeting allows

+the state to participate in committees,

+exchange information with other states,

+interact with FMCSA staff, and bring back

+CVSA Spring information and training to enable Ohio's

+program to stay up-to-date and consisten

+with CVSA OOS criteria and Federal

-requirements as well as work toward uniform
+requirements as well as work toward

+uniform

-CVSA Fall Attendance at the CVSA meeting allows the state to participate in committees, exchange information with other states, interact with FMCSA staff, and bring back information and training to enable Ohio's program to stay up-to-date and consistent with CVSA OOS criteria and Federal
+Attendance at the CVSA meeting allows

+the state to participate in committees,

+exchange information with other states,

+interact with FMCSA staff, and bring back

+CVSA Fall information and training to enable Ohio's

+program to stay up-to-date and consisten

+with CVSA OOS criteria and Federal

+requirements as well as work toward

+uniform

+COHMED Attendance at the annual conference

+provides a unique opportunity for the